rosmatos/reports/README.md

 $ docker-compose config
 ```

 This command will show you the docker-compose.yml file content.
-If you have created the IDWALL_TOKEN environment variable
+If you have created the API_TOKEN environment variable
 correctly, you must see your authorization token in terminal.

 Now, you can execute your tests: